teaching-repositories/isys2001-ELP-mock/README.md

 5. Once you have completed your solutions, ensure that your code is well-documented and follows good coding practices.

-6. Commit your code changes and push them to your forked repository.

-7. Submit your completed assessment by providing the link to your forked repository.

 ## Staff Answers